Ignas-Vaitkus/react-calculator/README.md

-## Song list app
+## Calculator app

 ### Introduction

-A simple calculator.
-More operation might be added over time.
+A simple calculator with component styling.
 The project was done using [React](https://reactjs.org/) library.

 ### Manual